-Find out what action to take if your council or housing association landlord refuses to do repairs, takes too long or does them badly.
+You can complain if your council or housing association refuses to do repairs, does them badly or takes too long to carry out the work.

 Before you complain

 Make sure you report the repair problem in detail to your landlord.

 Always ask your landlord how long the repairs will take.
 You need to give your landlord reasonable time to complete repairs before you complain.